wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/02-scaffolding-a-new-block.md

  - It displays the text "Copyright", followed by the copyright symbol (©), then a starting year, and the current year
  - The user should be able to adjust the alignment of the block on the page
- - It should have the following CSS applied to it at all times `border: 1px solid #111111;`
+ - It should have the following CSS applied to it at all times `border: 1px solid #111111; padding: 5px;`
  - The user should also be able to adjust the starting year

 ## Using Create Block